-"Rethink - reduce - recycle plastic" - this is the motto of the opening of the world's leading trade fair IFAT at the forum water / sewage (Hall B2).
+"Rethink - reduce - recycle plastic" - this was the motto of the opening of the world's leading trade fair IFAT at the forum water / sewage (Hall B2).

 It is clear that many different actions and actors are needed to stop the pollution of oceans and inland waters by plastic and to initiate a trend reversal.

-On May 14, 2018 IFAT brings the most important actors from politics, research and industry onto the stage from 11:00 to 12:45.
-The world’s leading trade fair for environmental technology will be opened in the forum water / sewage in Hall B2 by
+On May 14, 2018 IFAT brought the most important actors from politics, research and industry onto the stage.
+The world’s leading trade fair for environmental technology was opened in the forum water / sewage in Hall B2 by